Skip to Content

 Multi-Textured Perm

-The multi-textured creates tightly coiled curls that appear more natural and realistic.
+The multi-textured perm creates tightly coiled curls that appear more natural and realistic.
 It achieves this by using multiple perm rod sizes to produce more curls than you would typically receive from a body or beach wave perm.

 This perm is for women with medium to long hair because it produces tight curls.
 As a result, your hair will look textured and very bouncy.
 And with the proper styling and curly hair care products, this look should last several months.